aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/xlt-to-emf/_index.md

 ---
-title: Save XLT as EMF API for Perl
+title: Save XLT as EMF using Perl
-description: Using Aspose.Cells Cloud SDK for Perl to save XLT format file as EMF format file.
+description: Utilizing Aspose.Cells Cloud SDK for Perl to save XLT format file as EMF format file.
-url: /perl/saveas/xlt-to-emf/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Perl API to save XLT as EMF" h2="Perl library to save XLT as EMF" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Perl.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLT as EMF" h2="Perl library for saving XLT as EMF" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Perl.
 This is a professional solution to save XLT as EMF and other document formats online using Perl." urlsection="saveas/xlt-to-emf/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLT file as EMF in Perl" >}}